an independent study designed to address issues of particular concern to the LGBT community.

-After their first and second years of law school, fellows are encouraged to complete two 10-week summer externships at non profit organizations devoted to legal advocacy on behalf of the LGBT community.
-Externships enable students to integrate the practical experience of full-time work with their formal legal training.
-Hofstra Law School provides fellows with a $7,500 stipend to cover living expenses while completing approved summer externships.
-At the end of the summer, students are required to submit written reports to the director on their externships.
+After their first and second years of law school, fellows are encouraged to complete two 10-week summer internships at nonprofit organizations devoted to legal advocacy on behalf of the LGBT community.